How to Prevent Content Decay Right from the Start

 Even in case you have enough time it’s not always the best possible way to spend it.
 After all don’t all these content marketers tell you to create fresh content as often as possible?

-Restoring old content is the probably least popular task out there.
+Restoring existing content is the probably least popular task out there.
+Many bloggers don’t do it at all.
 OK, long story short.

 We have to find ways to make content less prone to decay over time.